intermine/im-docs/docs/get-started/tutorial.rst

 > ant -Dsource=malaria-gff -v
 }}}

 This will take a few minutes to run.
-Note that this time we don't run `build-db` in `dbmodel` as we are loading this data into the same database as !UniProt.
+Note that this time we don't run `build-db` in `dbmodel` as we are loading this data into the same database as UniProt.
 As before you can run a query to see how many objects of each class are loaded:
 {{{
 > psql malariamine
 malariamine#  select class, count(*) from intermineobject group by class;
 }}}

-== 8.5 FASTA files ==
+FASTA files
+^^^^^^^^^^^^^^^^^^^^

 FASTA is a minimal format for representing sequence data.
 Files comprise a header with some identifier information preceded by '>' and a sequence.
-At present the !InterMine FASTA parser loads just the first entry in header after `>` and assigns it to be an attribute of the feature created.
+At present the InterMine FASTA parser loads just the first entry in header after `>` and assigns it to be an attribute of the feature created.
 Here we will load one FASTA file for each malaria chromosome.
 Look at an example of the files we will load:
 {{{
 > less DATA_DIR/malaria/genome/fasta/MAL1.fasta
 }}}